adamsilver/fdpb/02-a-checkout-flow.md

 ## 2. Mobile Phone

 Like the email field, we should be asking ourselves why we're asking for their phone number.
 We know that the courier offers real-time text messages on the day of delivery.
 But the customer doesn't.
 So we tell them via the hint.
-Remember, the hint is not just for formatting rules — it's for anything that will help users fill out the field.
+Remember, the hint is not just for formatting rules—it's for anything that will help users fill out the field.
 This transparency builds trust, reduces effort, and promotes the feature all at the same time.

 ![Mobile screen](./images/02/mobile-field.png)